minoue-xx/BarChartRaceAnimation/README.md

 Copyright (c) 2020 Michio Inoue

-This repository provides sample scripts which will generate a bar chart race plot.
+This repository provides sample scripts (developed in R2019b) which will generate a bar chart race plot.
 This can be a good example to work with Graphics Object of MATLAB.

 - `barChatRace_UniColor.m`: Single color version
 - `barChatRace_multiColor_oneBar.m`: Multi-color version with one bar object.